-- (a) satisfied the Admission Regulations for admission to the University; and - i. either: - a. qualified for a bachelor's degree with a major in te reo Māori with at least a B average in 60 points at 300-level; or - b. qualified for a bachelor's degree and completed a qualifying Programme of Study prescribed by the Head of School and approved by the Dean of Arts of a standard equivalent to the prerequisite courses; or - c. completed the Postgraduate Diploma in Te Reo Māori with Merit or Distinction; or - d. been admitted with Academic Equivalent Standing; and - (b) been approved as a student for the degree by the Dean of Arts (Academic).
+- (a) satisfied the Admission Regulations for admission to the University; and - i. either: - a. qualified for a bachelor's degree with a major in Te Reo Māori with at least a B Grade Point Average in 60 points at 300-level; or - dualified for a bachelor's degree and completed a qualifying Programme of Study prescribed by the Head of School and approved by the Dean of Arts of a standard equivalent to the prerequisite courses: or - c. completed the Postgraduate Diploma in Te Reo Māori with Merit or Distinction; or - d. been admitted with Academic Equivalent Standing; and - (b) been approved as a student for the degree by the Dean of Arts (Academic).